 There is a lot of confusion about the difference between ionic silver and true colloidal silver.
 The bottom is line the method used to create the silver.
 All ionic silver is made by electrolysis and is not true colloidal silver.

-IONIC and COLLOIDAL SILVER
+TRUE COLLOIDAL SILVER

-Using two silver rods an electrical current is passed from the cathode (-) to the anode (+), through a medium of distilled water which is mineral free.
+Using two silver rods, an electrical current is passed from the cathode (-) to the anode (+), through a medium of distilled water which is mineral free.
 The silver particle size varies with the current, temperature and purity of the water.

-The concentration of Ionic Silver is normally less than 50 parts per million, it is not stable and will clump together over time and precipitate out and fall to the bottom of the container as black silver rust.
+This produces ionic silver, which is a silver molecule striped of an electron on the outer shell thereby making it very reactive and will now react with the sodium chloride (salt) producing silver chloride and other undesirable silver compounds.
+The concentration of ionic silver is normally less than 50 parts per million, it is not stable and will clump together over time and precipitate out and fall to the bottom of the container as black silver rust.